csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 ### Step 1: Define a Queue
 Start by defining a **queue**  and selecting the appropriate device selector.
 SYCL provides predefined selectors, such as: default, gpu, cpu, accelerator:

-- `queue q(default_selector_v);`  or `queue q;` targets the best device
+- `queue q(default_selector_v);`  or `queue q;` targets the best available device
 -  `queue q(cpu_selector_v);` targets the best CPU
 -  `queue q(gpu_selector_v);` targets the best GPU
 -  `queue q(accelerator_selector_v);` targets the best accelerator

 Alternatively it is possible to use the procedure from the [previous exercise](../01-info/enumerate_device.cpp).
-This the recommended way when the application can detect than one GPU and needs to assign specific devices accordingly to the MPI rank or (CPU) OpenMP thread index.
+This the recommended when the application needs to detect multiple GPUs and assign devices according to MPI rank or OpenMP thread index.

 ### Step 2: Create Buffers
-Next, create buffers to encapsulate the data.
+Create buffers to encapsulate the data.
 For a one-dimensional array of integers of length `N`, with pointer `P`, a buffer can be constructed as follows:

 ```cpp
     sycl::buffer<int, 1> x_buf(P, sycl::range<1>(N));